 These are all admirable ways to cope with a frustrating feeling, and he’s only able to do so because he understands what sadness is.

-Best practices for teaching kids about emotions
+Best practices for teaching feelings

 Now that we know the importance of labeling emotions, how can we apply this to everyday life?